Digital Innovation by Automated and Robotic Construction for Social Sustainability

 The construction industry has become more complex, with bigger projects, innovative and exciting designs pushing the boundaries of technology, global turbulence leading to disruption in supply chains, and increasing environmental, social, legal, regulatory, and compliance pressures.
 New risks are emerging and converging, such as cybersecurity, climate change, and integrating modular integrated construction (MiC) on site, which requires new approaches to risk management.
 Risks are no longer isolated, their convergence is creating complex, systemic challenges that demand integrated, cross-functional responses.
 Risk management, rather than eliminating uncertainty, aims to reduce the negative effects of risks.
 With more uncertainty there is the need for better risk management processes to cope with the increased complexity.
 The traditional approaches of risk identification, risk analysis, and risk allocation producing a risk register are outdated in such a fast-changing and complex industry.
 Unlike manufacturing with its controlled environments, construction projects are complex ecosystems with countless variables from weather conditions to regulatory requirements, to multiple stakeholders with competing priorities.
 Addressing the speed and complexity of the current risk convergence requires a new mindset and shifting attitudes to risk.
 Many enterprises are still in the early stages of adopting data and technology systems at point solution (single point of data) and single project levels.
 Digital tools and AI are beginning to help with the use of sensors, drones, and predictive analytics but there is insufficient integration.
 Big data and AI are the most important requirements for projects by using stress test decisions to manage risk.
 There is the need for re-alignment and integration across systems, with digital and AI at the core to improve risk management.
 Convergence across design and site production process is happening, but the construction industry has been slow to recognise the value of data, how it is collected, analysed, and managed; it has been inherently inefficient in the collection and analysis of data.
 AI and data have the potential to be the most important part of any enterprise.
 The insurance sector have been alerted to the increased risks they are being required to provide as liability claims increase in size.
 There needs to be an awakening to how data holds the key to better risk management.
 Changing procurement systems demand greater integration by engagement with all stakeholders, including the supply chain, moving away from the silo mentality.
 AI and digital tools have helped improve efficiency; the next step is to rethink how risk management can be better integrated.
 Risk must be realigned as a value driver - embedding data-driven insights into decision-making to build long-term resilience.
 Keyword: risk management, AI and data, convergence, complexity, integration.

-Title: Leveraging Multimodal Large Language Model (MLLM) to Enhance Object Detection, Communication and Collaboration of Mobile Robots
+Leveraging Multimodal Large Language Model (MLLM) to Enhance Object Detection, Communication and Collaboration of Mobile Robots

 Prof. Kincho Law